andrewmchen/incubator-airflow/docs/integration.rst

 Databricks
 --------------------------
-`Databricks <https://databricks.com/>`_ officially supports an Airflow operator which enables submitting runs to the Databricks platform.
+`Databricks <https://databricks.com/>`_ has contributed an Airflow operator which enables submitting runs to the Databricks platform.
 Internally the operator talks to the ``api/2.0/jobs/runs/submit`` `endpoint <https://docs.databricks.com/api/latest/jobs.html#runs-submit>`_.